owizdom/x402-validator/README.md

 # Decentralized x402 Validator on Ethereum

-A complete implementation of a decentralized x402 validator that verifies and settles HTTP 402 payment transactions on Ethereum.
+An implementation of a decentralized x402 validator that verifies and settles HTTP 402 payment transactions on Ethereum.
+Inspired by @jbrower95

 ## Table of Contents